 VITAMIN E Vitamin E is a very important and interesting vitamin.
 Vitamin E is the collective name for a group of fat-soluble compounds with distinctive antioxidant activities.
 In addition to its activities as an antioxidant, vitamin E is involved in immune function, regulation of gene expression and other metabolic processes.

-VITAMIN D Low levels of Vitamin D have now been linked to auto immune diseases.
+VITAMIN D Low levels of Vitamin D have now been linked to autoimmune diseases.
 Vitamin D keeps your bones strong and healthy – which is where all your platelets are going to be produced.
 Vitamin D is abundant down here in Australia and yet we are suffering from a large number of people who are Vitamin D Deficient.
-It is not only important for our health and mind but if you are taking Prednisone or another Steroids as part of your treatment then you need to be getting enough Vitamin D to help fight against the nasty side effects.
+It is not only important for our health and mind but if you are taking Prednisone or other steroids as part of your treatment then you need to be getting enough Vitamin D to help fight against the nasty side effects.
 Vitamin D is a democratic Vitamin available to everyone, for free.
 Yet it is being treated like a commercial product sold off by pharmaceutical companies.
 For 5 easy, cheap and natural ways to boost your Vitamin D, go to the full article.

 CALCIUM Did you know that Prednisone leaches calcium from your bones?
-Calcium is essential for all living organisms; in particular their cell physiology, and humans are no exception.
+Calcium is essential for all living organisms; in particular, their cell physiology, and humans are no exception.
 As a major material used in the mineralization of bones, calcium is the most abundant metal on mass in the human body.
 If you are taking any amount of Prednisone on a daily basis then you absolutely need to be increasing your calcium intake as every possible precaution should be taken to avoid developing Steroid-Induced Osteoporosis.
 For 5 easy ways in naturally increase your Calcium intake and help balance your regular diet, go to the full article.

 VITAMIN K When Vitamin K was discovered it received the letter K because of its ability to affect clotting in the blood.
-Vitamin K is a fat soluble Vitamin that plays a critical role in blood clotting.
+Vitamin K is a fat-soluble Vitamin that plays a critical role in blood clotting.
 It regulates blood calcium levels and activates proteins involved in bone health.
 Deficiencies of Vitamin K can result in anemia, bruising, bleeding including spontaneous bleeding from the gums and nose (we’ve all been there!) and a heavy menstruation in women.
-For Vitamin K rich foods, go to the full article on Vitamin K.
+Vitamin K rich foods, go to the full article on Vitamin K.

 VITAMIN C Vitamin C also referred to as ascorbic acid, is found in high concentrations in immune cells, and is consumed quickly during infections.
 Vitamin C is also a natural antihistamine.
-Vitamin C is a water soluble Vitamin, with any excesses in the blood rapidly excreted in urine.
+Vitamin C is a water-soluble Vitamin, with any excesses in the blood rapidly excreted in urine.
 This makes Vitamin C a low risk, low toxicity Vitamin.
 However, the reparation of Vitamin C rich foods is important as Vitamin C diminishes when cooked, depending on the food.